When To Chop A Tree

 State Attorney General Jerry Brown told the Los Angeles Times "I find it kind of ironic that the federal government won't let us clean up our cars and they now want cars going through these forests."
 California accuses the Forest Service of violating the National Environmental Policy Act and the National Forest Management Act by moving ahead with development plans and disregarding the state's laws.
 California enacted a moratorium on road construction in "pristine areas of its national forests" in 2006, according to the LA Times.
 But sometimes federal governments make the National Forests earn their keep, come hell or high water.

-And so each new day gives a fine reason to chop a tree.
+And so each of 364 new days a year, anyone can manufacture a fine reason to chop a tree.